microsoft/PTVS/Python/Docs/User/Features Web Project.md

 Web projects can be published in a variety of ways.
 Deployment from source control can be used in the same way as for other languages.
-See the [documentation on Azure.com](http://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/) for information on source control deployment.
+See the [Azure documentation](http://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/) for information on source control deployment.

 Deploying to an Azure Web Site or Cloud Service requires the [Azure SDK Tools for VS 2013](http://go.microsoft.com/fwlink/p/?linkid=323510) (or for [VS 2012](http://go.microsoft.com/fwlink/p/?linkid=323511)), obtainable through the [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
-With these tools installed, Python projects will gain two commands in the Project menu and the context menu in Solution Explorer:
+With these tools installed, Python projects will display a Publish command in the Project menu:

 ![Publish command](Images/WebPublishMenu.png)